Endeavor To See the Endeavour at the California Science Center

-The excitement surrounding the Endeavour's arrival means that timed reservations are recommended for the foreseeable future, but these are easy to get; tickets are free, and the online booking fee is only $2 per ticket.
-We recommend avoiding weekday mornings if possible, so as not to get lost in a crowd of school groups, as the shuttle has already become a field trip favorite.
+The excitement surrounding the Endeavour's arrival means that timed reservations are recommended, but these are easy to get.
+Tickets are free, and the online booking fee is only $2 per ticket.
+Even if your toddler or preschooler doesn't get excited about the shuttle (or feels overwhelmed by how big it is), there are plenty of other things to see at the California Science Center, ranging from a kelp forest to a touch tank, so it's worth it to come for the shuttle and stay for other sights.
+We recommend avoiding weekday mornings if possible, so as not to get lost in a crowd of school groups.
+Unsurprisingly, the shuttle has already become a field trip favorite.

-If you missed the Endeavour when it flew over or drove across town, the Science Center's exhibit brings you up to speed.
-Without having to brave crowds or traffic, you get to experience the other-worldly, slow-motion journey that the behemoth made down LA's city streets in a wide-screen recap of the whole adventure.
-Seeing the effort that went into moving traffic lights and skimming trees to achieve a Randy's Donuts photo op and a ticker tape parade arrival at Exposition Park really is fascinating - to say nothing of the footage of the shuttle's flight path over the Hollywood sign, Griffith Observatory, and the Santa Monica Pier Ferris Wheel.
-The film is a real treat.
+If you missed the Endeavour when it flew over or drove across town, the Science Center's exhibit captures the slow-motion journey that the behemoth made down LA's city streets in a wide-screen documentary film.
+Seeing the effort that went into moving traffic lights and skimming trees really is fascinating -- to say nothing of the footage of the shuttle's flight path over the Hollywood sign, Griffith Observatory, and the Santa Monica Pier Ferris Wheel.

-After all of this preamble, one feels aptly prepared to take in the epic space craft.
-We can't touch it, but walking under and around it is impressive all the same.
-One unexpected treat is that two of the docents working in the shuttle pavilion actually worked on the Endeavour itself: one docent manned one of the mission control desks now on display in the exhibit, and we were fortunate enough to catch the second, who worked on the construction of the space shuttle in Palmdale.
-Every question my son had about every little number on every panel of the craft got a great answer from the guy who put those panels together - seriously neat-o!
+You can't touch it (and it may be worth talking to curious toddlers and preschoolers before you go), but walking under and around the Endeavor is impressive all the same.
+One unexpected treat is that two of the docents working at the exhibit actually worked on the Endeavour itself.
+We were fortunate enough to catch the docent who worked on construction of the shuttle in Palmdale.
+Every question my son had about the shuttle got a great (and deeply knowledgeable) answer, which was a big thrill.